dylanmei/docker-zeppelin/README.md

 ## customize

 Forking this project to change Spark/Hadoop versions is unnecessary!
-Instead, create a `Dockerfile` based on `dylanmei/zeppelin:master` and supply a new `install.sh` file in the same directory.
+Instead, create a `Dockerfile` based on `dylanmei/zeppelin:master` and supply a new, executable `install.sh` file in the same directory.
 It will override the base one via Docker's [ONBUILD](https://docs.docker.com/reference/builder/#onbuild) instruction.

 The steps, expressed here as a script, can be as simple as: